Download Medieval Monasteries Worksheets

 Garden of Simples

-Many monasteries had external schools for novices and children (who's parents had destined them to monastic life).
+- Many monasteries had external schools for novices and children (whose parents had destined them to monastic life).
 In recent years, some also established schools and colleges to those who do not have a religious calling.

-Farms were seen as an adequate job opportunity and a means of livelihood that ensured the monastery food security.
+- Farms were seen as an adequate job opportunity and a means of livelihood that ensured the security of the monastery food.

 Warehouses and laboratories